-During the partnership between Reaching Higher and P4YE to deliver the New Deal mentoring project, across both school and community work both parties will update Upshot timelines with all concerns and disclosures.
-These entries on Upshot will have restricted access so that only Reaching Higher's Heads of Service, and P4YE's DSL/DDSL can view them.
+During the Propel and The New Deal partnership between Reaching Higher and partner organisations to deliver mentoring projects - across both school and community work - all parties have committed to reporting disclosures via various means including upshot.
+If the organization does not have this software, they will document concerns and disclosures in their quarterly reports.
+Entries on Upshot will have restricted access so that only Reaching Higher's Heads of Service, and partner organisations DSL/DDSL can view them.
 All data protection and sharing procedures will apply as per the partnership Service Level Agreement.